Matera raises $11.2 million to let you handle residential property management yourself – TechCrunch

-Matera, the French startup formerly known as illiCopro, is raising a $11.2 million funding round (€10 million).
+Matera, the French startup formerly known as illiCopro, is raising an $11.2 million funding round (€10 million).
 The company has been building a SaaS platform to give you all the tools you need to handle property management for your residential building.

-Index Ventures is leading the round with existing investor Samaipata also participating.
+Index Ventures is leading the round, with existing investor Samaipata also participating.
 Business angels, such as Bertrand Jelensperger, Paulin Dementhon and Marc-David Choukroun are also participating.

 In France, there are two ways to handle property management of residential buildings.
 Co-owners of the hallways, elevator and common space of the building can either hire a company to do it and handle all the pesky tasks, or you can do it yourself.